Gov. Cuomo sexually harassed multiple women, probe finds

 His position on the allegations has also hardened into one of defiance.
 Cuomo has always denied touching anyone inappropriately, but he initially said he was sorry if his behavior with women was “misinterpreted as unwanted flirtation.”
 In recent months, he’s taken a more combative tack, saying he did nothing wrong and questioning the motives of accusers and critics.

 He has also questioned the neutrality of the lawyers hired by the attorney general to investigate the allegations.
-Kim, was involved in previous investigations of corruption by people in Cuomo’s administration when he was a federal prosecutor in Manhattan.
+One of the attorneys, Joon Kim, was involved in previous investigations of corruption by people in Cuomo’s administration when he was a federal prosecutor in Manhattan.
 Cuomo hasn’t expressly said why he believes that would make Kim biased.

-In the hours leading into James’ announcement, Cuomo’s office issued numerous press releases including the completion of mixed-use housing in Buffalo plans to build a new $3.9 billion terminal at Kennedy Airport and JetBlue’s decision to keep its headquarters in New York.
-As James was speaking, Cuomo’s publicists sent out a release about reclaiming the sites of old power plants.

 The attorney general’s report is expected to play an important role in an ongoing inquiry in the state Assembly into whether there are grounds for Cuomo to be impeached.